Download annual report as PDF here.

 - New resources:

-- 19 new teacher resources for secondary students – 127 in total
+- 12 new resources for secondary teachers – 139 in total

-- Eight new resources for primary schools – 78 in total
+- 16 new resources for primary teachers – 94 in total

-- Dub Leffler commissioned to create colouring sheets for the Reading Australia illustrator gallery
+- Charmaine Ledden-Lewis commissioned to create colouring sheets for Reading Australia’s illustrator gallery

-- The inaugural Reading Australia Fellowship for Teachers of English and Literacy was awarded to Alexander Wharton
+- The second Reading Australia Fellowship for Teachers of English and Literacy was awarded to Karen Yager (Knox Grammar School, NSW)

-- Engagement with Australian publishers to source potential titles for Reading Australia
+- Engagement with Australian publishers to source potential titles for resource development

 At any given time, we are holding money for payment to rightsholders and reserves.
 The amount of money for payment to rightsholders changes significantly over the course of a year, increasing with the receipt of licence fees, and decreasing with the payments to rightsholders.